tiagojsag/playbook/feedback-loops/Performance Review/performance_feedback.md

 The suggestion is for everybody to have at least one formal review every six months.
 This interval can make sense for more senior staff and people that are more established in their roles but for more junior profiles, new team members, people that recently acquired new competencies or when we are trying to fix a specific performance or behaviour issue, it might make sense to have more frequent check-ins.

-In these last cases, the Feedback Manager will establish the frequency of the reviews and alternative methods (informal reviews, project retrospectives, peer feedback sessions, … ) to be sure everybody has the support they need.
+In these last cases, the Feedback Reviewer will establish the frequency of the reviews and alternative methods (informal reviews, project retrospectives, peer feedback sessions, … ) to be sure everybody has the support they need.

 **Formal review:**
-For the formal review, each team member will have a one-on-one conversation with their Feedback Manager.
+For the formal review, each team member will have a one-on-one conversation with their Feedback Reviewer.

-Before that conversation, the Feedback Manager will request feedback for that person from different peers through Bamboo to inform the conversation.
-If needed, the Feedback Manager can also have brief conversations with the peers providing feedback to understand the context.
+Before that conversation, the Feedback Reviewer will request feedback for that person from different peers through Bamboo to inform the conversation.
+If needed, the Feedback Reviewer can also have brief conversations with the peers providing feedback to understand the context.

 Don’t forget to review past meetings notes to track progress.